atsumiando/RNAseq_figure_plotter/README.md

 # change figure size (-p, --plot_size)

 Change width and height of figure, respectively.
 Split two number by space.
 Default is both width and height for 10.
+For heatmap, it has already added 75 for width and 10 for hight to plot in square shape.
 Example; 10 12